 Stay focused.
 Learn, implement, and repeat.
 If you start learning too many things all at once, you’ll never get anywhere with your business.

 I’ve made that mistake before.
-I spent so much time learning everything that I could about SE, but burned myself out and didn’t implement any of it for a long time.
+I spent so much time learning everything that I could about SEO, but burned myself out and didn’t implement any of it for a long time.
 I’ve since learned to better pace myself and have seen drastic improvements in my business.

 How to Practice in the Beginning